SPPS Library Services News

 Scholastic has compiled research from over 30 separate studies demonstrating the integral role librarians play in teaching and supporting student learning.
 They found that when school librarians are cut, student achievement suffers.
 View the full report at http://tiny.cc/SPPS_SLW

 Libraries don’t just mean print books.
 Digital resources are essential in a 1:1 iPad environment, and librarians play a crucial role.
 They curate digital content, support instruction, teach digital citizenship, and educate students about issues such as online safety, privacy, and behavior.
 Librarians can also act as an in-house technology specialists, assisting students with device questions or issues.

 What is a School Librarian?

 Just as all content areas have standards, librarians have information and technology literacy standards to meet for all grade levels.
-The Information and Technology Educators of MN (ITEM) standards reflect 21st century skills and provide a bridge between K-12 and higher education expectations for students.
-The standards may be viewed at http://mnitem.org/Standards.
+The American Association of School Librarians published new standards in 2019.
+The standards may be viewed at: https://standards.aasl.org

 WHAT DOES A FULLY STAFFED LIBRARY LOOK LIKE?

-Edina, Osseo, Minnetonka, and Hopkins Public Schools all use this instructional model.
-Anoka-Hennepin and Minneapolis Districts have licensed librarians in almost all buildings.By comparison, SPPS has licensed librarians in 21 out of 57 sites, or 37% of buildings.
+Edina, Osseo, Minnetonka, and Hopkins Public Schools all use this service model.
+Anoka-Hennepin also has licensed librarians in almost all buildings.By comparison, SPPS has licensed librarians in 21 out of 57 sites, or 37% of buildings.